MjxSjx/Portfolio/Case Study 1 - bike-share analysis/R Results/README.md

 * all_trips <- bind_rows(db1,db2,db3,db4,db5,db6,db7,db8,db9,db10,db11,db12)
   </details>

 <li> The .PDF instructions have us removing some columns.
-We don't "need to" though.
+We don't <em>"need to"</em> though.
 Deeper investigations can be done if they are left, however they are investigations already covered in my SQL guide. </li>
 <details>
   <summary><strong>Removing Columns</strong></summary>
   <em> birthyear and gender do not exist in our files </em>